-The process of gathering, recording, interpreting, using and communicating information about a child's progress and achievement during the development of knowledge, concepts, skills and attitudes.
+The process of gathering, recording, interpreting, using and communicating information about a child's progress and achievement during the development of knowledge, concepts, skills and attitudes is called classroom assessment.

-When we are teaching in a classroom, we are doing four things
+When we are teaching in a classroom, we are doing four things:

-- 1. Developing students' knowledge
+- 1. Developing students 'knowledge

 - 2. Improving their concepts

 - 3. Teaching the skills

-- 4. Making their attitudes.
+- 4. Making their attitudes

-And while doing so, we collect information about the development of these things, and then we record it, interpret it and use it to communicate about the learning progress of students.

-This procedure is called classroom assessment
+And while doing so, we collect information about the development of these things, and then we record, interpret and use it to communicate about the learning progress of students.
+This whole procedure is called classroom assessment